Charged bosons made of fermions in a solid state system without Cooper pairing

-We conclude that the existence of doubly-charged excitonic complexes, or quaternions, in bilayer TMD structures near metallic layers, is to be expected.
-Our theory shows this complex to be robust to material parameter variation.
-Our spectroscopic studies give a candidate spectral line in full agreement with the theory predictions; all of the other lines which we observe spectroscopically can be identified as known lines, as discussed in the Supplementary Information.
-Further confirmation of the identification of the quaternion states may be obtained by observing their motion in response to an in-plane electric field, since they have net charge.
+{\bf Conclusions and outlook}.
+Our experimental observations are strong evidence for these doubly-charged excitonic complexes, or quaternions, in bilayer TMD structures near metallic layers, fully consistent with the quantitative theoretical predictions for their existence.
+Our theory shows this complex to be robust to material parameter variation, and the trend of the shift of the quaternion line with distance from the metallic layer is fully consistent with the theory.
+All of the other lines which we observe spectroscopically can be identified as known lines, as discussed in the Supplementary Information.
+Full confirmation and the identification of the quaternion states will depend on the observation of the direction of their motion in response to an in-plane electric field, since they have net charge.
+This can be accomplished, for example, by optical measurements of drift, akin to that used to confirm the existence of trions \cite{GaAstrion}.
+Using a top gate to create a vertical electric field to vary the free carrier density is not straighforward in these structures.
+The stability of the quaternions depends crucially on the layer asymmetry of the entire plane-parallel semiconductor-metal structure.
+Another conducting layer (the top gate) would make the structure nearly symmetric by adding extra image charges on the top, which would greatly diminish the binding energy of the quaternion states.

+Like a Bose condensate of excitons, a Bose condensate of quaternions would be metastable to recombination and require optical pumping for steady state.
+But as the burgeoning field of experimental and theoretical work on Bose condensates of exciton-polaritons has shown~\cite{devead,balili,deng,caru,PT}, such a steady-state optical pumped system can indeed undergo condensation, including the effects of superfluidity, and can reach equilibrium in the steady-state with a well-defined temperature~\cite{PRL-therm,marz-equil}.
+The quaternion particles discussed here do not have a polariton nature, and therefore are more similar to pure exciton condensates, such as interlayer excitons in bilayer systems \cite{comb-review,lozo-review,snoke-review}, which are subject to much greater disorder effects.
+However, since the quaternions have charge, they will have much stronger interactions, which may cause a condensate of such particles to be more readily in the Thomas-Fermi regime, with a common chemical potential which smooths out the disorder effects.